CodeAcademyBKK2017/simulation-project-iserv-backend/README.md

   postpaid: {data in json format from server}
 }

-3. Make GET /userdata api which will fetch user data from backend server
+3. Make GET /userdata?part='age' api which will fetch user data from backend server

+  part can be 'age','name','phone' if anything else return 400 error part should be present in the request otherwise return 400 error

+Logic:
  - First hit postpaid and prepaid with the api login token
  - get userDataKey from postpaid and prepaid
  - hit the POST /user api on the server with headers {secret: postpaidUserDataKey + prepaidUserDataKey}

 response should be {
-  userdata: {data in json format from server}
+  age: {data in string format from server}
 }